Notice

 Once the TRC team has processed your TRC2 form, they will return it to you, endorsed with the TCA number for that consignment.

 You must not proceed with the importation until HMRC returns the form, endorsed with your TCA number, to you.
-You must then provide your supplier with details of this TCA for him to dispatch the goods to you.
+You must then provide your supplier with details of this TCA for them to dispatch the goods to you.

 5.9 How to use your TCA to receive a consignment